wp-plugins/woocommerce-multilingual/readme.txt

 Then, continue to the 'Products' and any categories, tags and custom taxonomy that you use.

-When you need help, go to [WPML technical support forum](http://wpml.org/forums/forum/english-support/).
+When you need help, go to [WooCommerce Multilingual support forum](http://wpml.org/forums/topic-tag/woocommerce/).

 = Downloads =

 This version of WooCommerce Multilingual works with WooCommerce 2.x.

 You will also need [WPML](http://wpml.org), together with the String Translation and the Translation Management modules, which are part of the [Multilingual CMS](http://wpml.org/purchase/) package.

+= Minimum versions for WPML and modules =

+WooCommerce Multilingual checks that the following versions of WPML and its components are active:

+* WPML Multilingual CMS       - 3.0
+* WPML String Translation     - 2.0
+* WPML Translation Managenet  - 1.9
+* WPML Media                  - 2.1

+Without having all these running, WooCommerce Multilingual will not be able to run.

 == Installation ==